particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 ### Healthy

-A fully healthy test result will be displayed like this:
+A _healthy_ test result means that all tests have passed successfully.
+The device is operating normally.
+This state looks like
+this:

 {{#if electron}}
 <img